an9wer/overlay/README.rst

     $ makepkg -s
     $ sudo pacman -U <pkg>-*.pkg.tar.zst

-If You Are A CentOS/Fedora User
+If You Are a CentOS/Fedora User
 -------------------------------

 Check `this link <https://copr.fedorainfracloud.org/coprs/an9wer/>`_ to find